karayabin/universe-snapshot/universe/Ling/Kit_PicassoWidget/doc/pages/conception-notes.md

 But as always, I tend to prefer simple things over fancy ones, so I opted for the first mechanism (at least for now).

+### Using css decorator files

+A widget template might have specific needs in terms of css.

+It's always possible to write the css code directly inside the template, since html allows the style tag to be written anywhere.

+However, Picasso widgets provides another option for those who prefer to have the widgets css code in an external stylesheet.

+Basically, if you put a css file in the **widget/css** dir, the content of the css file will be memorized and written to a css file called by the host application (obviously, your host application needs to be aware of that mechanism and implement it, otherwise this wouldn't work).

+So the idea with this system is that all widgets are parsed at once, and so the css code of all widgets get memorized, and is then written to one **widget-compiled.css** file (by the host application).

+With this technique, your css code is nicely separated from the html code.

 ### The picasso widget configuration array

 So, here is the configuration array for the picasso widget: